wsparsons/galvanize-snacks-api/README.md

 }
 ```

-Update a review for a snack
 **PATCH /api/snacks/:id/reviews/:id**
-at least one(1) of the following fields is required:
+- at least one(1) of the following fields in body is required:
 ```
 {
 	title,          // STRING